tre3p/home-fileserver/README.md

 ## Description

-Pet project, which main goal is to make home file server, which can retrieve files from user, store them, and give link to download it by request.
+Pet project, which main goal is to make home file server, which can retrieve files from user, zip, store them, and give link to download it by request.
+For now it uses default Java zipping utils.

 ## Java version